minollobo/news-aggregator/README.md

 ## General Information
 - Built a mobile-responsive news aggregator website using React.js.
 Features include article search and filtering by keyword, date, category, and source.
+Additionally, the website offers a personalized news feed, enabling users to customize their content based on preferred sources, categories, and authors.
+The project follows best practices and is containerized with Docker

 ## Technologies Used